What to eat Spain

 Albondigas

-This comforting dish of meatballs swimming in a spicy tomato sauce always goes down a treat.
+This is a comforting dish made of meatballs swimming in a spicy tomato sauce.
 Typically made from veal and pork mince, albondigas is simple to make and even easier to eat, particularly when accompanied by a glass of Rioja.

 Traditional cold gazpacho soup.
 Spain